Clastify logo

 • pH: seawater must be alkaline enough for calcium carbonate deposition; lower pH makes skeleton formation harder.

-• Salinity: salt concentration must stay within the tolerance range of the coral and its algae; large freshwater inputs can prevent reef development.
+• Salinity: salt concentration must remain within the tolerance range of the coral and its algae; large freshwater inputs can prevent reef development.

 • Clarity: suspended sediment reduces light penetration and can smother coral surfaces.